CAR T-cell Therapy for Children with Relapsed or Refractory Acute Lymphoblastic Leukemia (ALL)

 Refer a Patient

-This groundbreaking cancer treatment, called Kymriah (tisagenlecleucel), is a form of immunotherapy, that received approval from the U.S. Food and Drug Administration (FDA) in August 2017 after 83 percent of children were found to be in a complete remission within 3 months after receiving CAR-T. This remission rate was more than double any prior FDA-approved medication for this disease.
+This groundbreaking cancer treatment, called Kymriah (tisagenlecleucel), is a form of immunotherapy, that received approval from the U.S. Food and Drug Administration (FDA) in August 2017 after 83 percent of children were found to be in a complete remission within 3 months after receiving CAR T-cell therapy.
+This remission rate was more than double any prior FDA-approved medication for this disease.

 Why Your Child Should Come to UW Health's American Family Children's Hospital in Madison, Wisconsin